BekirEmirhan/SDM-Sorting-by-Divergence-from-Mean/README.md

 <h1><b>1- Test Environment</b></h1>
 All of the test are conducted on Ubuntu 16.04 operating system with 8gb RAM and 8th generation i5 core.
 Also, we used g++ compiler with version of 5.4.0.
 <br></br>
-<h1><b>2- File structure of Repository</b></h1>
+<h1><b>2- File Structure of Repository</b></h1>

 We design the repository as a 3 section to make everyting clearly.
-Sorting algorithms that used in paper , data generator scripts and sample mini data for testing.
+Sorting algorithms that used in paper, data generator scripts and sample mini data for testing.
 <br></br>
 <h3><b>A- Sorting Algorithms</b></h3>
 It consists of 5 .cpp files which are all of the sorting algorithms used in paper.
 These algorithms are SDM, Dual Pivot Quicksort, Block Insertion Sort,Mergesort, Quicksort.